IMMM-SFA/WMV025/Readme.md

-WMV025 is a Water Management model coupling with VIC hydrologic model at 0.25 degree resolugion.
+# Water Management model coupling with VIC hydrologic model at 0.25 degree resolution (WMV025)

-“TUTORIAL”: Running VIC with irrigation and dams included.
+- Running VIC with irrigation and dam regulations included.
-Ingjerd Haddeland, December 2010.
-Updated November 2011 and March 2012 and Sep.2013 by Tian Zhou.
+- Ingjerd Haddeland, December 2010.
+Updated November 2011 and March 2012
+- Tian Zhou, Sep.
+2013, Jan 2018

 This document and accompanying files are an incomplete description/tutorial on how to run VIC with irrigation and dams included.
 Make a directory, copy the BasinRun to that directory.
 As the VIC irrigation and dam modules are not totally flexible (but you can of course change this yourself!).
 The scheme is described in Haddeland et al. (2006a; 2006b), but the tutorial version is missing some features that are in the original version (e.g. reservoir evaporation).
 The tutorial version has undergone limited quality checking, so do not be overly surprised of you find some errors.
 Also, some of the scripts are flexible, others still expect e.g. certain paths or file formats.
-I’ve tried to include information on this in the run_*.sh scripts, but I won’t guarantee that the information is complete.
+I've tried to include information on this in the run_*.sh scripts, but I won't guarantee that the information is complete.
 VIC runs cell by cell, and routing is done as a postprocessing step.
 In order to do water withdrawals properly, we need to work our way from upstream to downstream locations in a basin, and downstream cells need to have information on how much water is available in the river and in